On Sunday, kids all across Denmark will dress up in costumes, smack barrels and eat sweet buns. Here's your guide to the Danish holiday of Fastelavn.

 King and queen

 The winners of the modern day cat-in-a-barrel game are crowned as the Cat Queen (Kattedronning - the one who knocks the bottom out of the barrel) and the Cat King (Kattekonge - the one who knocks off the last remaining board), although the goodies are divided evenly among the kids.

 Kids may knock on your door.
 They will be rattling coins in what look like non-piggy-formed banks.
 The ditty they sing warns that if they don't get those sweet buns they will make trouble.
 But don't worry, you don't need to have baked goods on hand – despite the song's lyrics, the kids really want you to put a few coins in their banks.
 A few generations of parents have frowned upon the practice, as have miserly neighbours.
-Modern parents prefer their youngsters to beg for sweets that come from Halloween’s trick-or-treating.
+Modern parentsm perhaps influenced by Halloween, often prefer their youngsters to ask for sweets.